 C. Desirée Finley (Fin) poet + writer

-C. Desirée Finley is a writer and artist now living in western Massachusetts.
-Her poetry is published in Straw Dog Writers Pandemic Poetry, Silkworm Journal (print), Cape Cod Times & Willawaw Journal [Pushcart nomination] and some local anthologies.
-Finley says her writing is now influenced by, "having a mountain in my backyard."
+![]() C. Desirée Finley is a writer and artist now living in western Massachusetts.
+Her poetry is published in Straw Dog Writers Pandemic Poetry, Silkworm Journal (print), Cape Cod Times & Willawaw Journal [Pushcart nomination] and some local anthologies like the amazing Meat For Tea.
+In 2000 she won 1st runner up in the Poets Seat contest.
+Finley says, "I've lived on both coasts, in cities and ocean adjacent, but what has influenced my writing most of all is having a mountain in my backyard."
+In addition to poetry, I write quirky short stories and have experimented with hybrid forms.
+It begins, as Ocean Vuong would say, with curiosity.

 "At the Close of Day in Pieces (below) was written in the winter of 2020 when communication was limited to what we heard about each other's day and what we told each other.
 "I was (am) grateful for that communication, how we tried (still try) to be with each other in words even if our physical lives were (are) separate." |

-I've been an artist in oil and acrylics and mixed-media for ages, primarily portraiture.
-This core of painting morphed into photography, which began with film and transitioned to digital.
+I've been an artist (oil, acrylics, mixed-media) for ages, primarily portraiture.
+A core of painting morphed into photography, which began with film and transitioned to digital.
 While photography and art (and web) were how I made my living, I'm now a full-time writer.
-I do not do visual art commissions but I continue both art and writing slaloming between them.
+I do not do visual art commissions, but I continue to slalom between art and writing.
 When I get stuck in writing, I draw.
-When I get stuck in painting, I write and many combinations therein.
-Creating comics is a new love, and here's one, which I named, 'Pandemic Ennui,' done, believe it or not, in Paint.
-I used to do lots of photography, but it's taken a bit of a back step due to eyesight issues.
-California required a new definition of beauty.
-There is so much more green in New England.
-Now that I have two new corneas (transplants!) photography and the desire to capture a moment in time, has revived.
-I hope to have a rendezvous with my SLR.
-I love the visual and it feeds so much of what I think and feel.
-I've tried over the years to separate the visual side of me from the writerly side and I've discovered I am not able to separate these two creative entities.
+When I get stuck in painting, I write, and many combinations therein.
+Creating linear drawings is a new love.
+Here's one, which I named, 'Pandemic Ennui,' drawn with my finger, believe it or not, in Paint. ![]() Now that I have two new what I call pre-owned corneas, (transplants!) photography and the desire to capture moments in time, has returned.
+Soon there will be a rendezvous with my SLR.
+The visual feeds so much of what I think and feel anyway.
+I've tried over the years to separate the art side of me from the writerly side and I've discovered I am not able to separate these two creative entities.
 They remain conjoined.
-It's probably a good thing as one practice reaches over and helps the other.
-Here's a photo from Santa Cruz days called, 'The Swimmer.'
+It's probably a good thing, as one practice reaches over and helps the other.
+February's drawings are an example.
+Here's a photo from Santa Cruz days called, 'The Swimmer,' and another photo I quite love - two people at the top of a dune, called, The View.
+Visit Design and Gallery pages for a peek at more art.

 |